DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-05-03-giving-lead-schools-the-ability-to-manage-permissions-for-their-accredited-bodies.md

 ## How it works

-### Viewing existing accredited body relationships if you’re a lead school
+### Viewing existing accredited body relationships

 We show the accredited bodies in alphabetical order.